 It is important to remember that a SunPower solar system has been designed from the very beginning to handle all types of weather.
 The panels are carefully measured, constructed, and engineered to withstand wind, rain, and snow loads: the Equinox system has been tested and certified for -40 to 149 degrees Fahrenheit, 1in diameter hail at 52 mph, and 160 MPH wind speeds, and 125 pounds per square foot (psf) snow load.
 SunPower has clearly designed their components to withstand all harsh inclement weather when installed correctly, no matter where you live.

 How does the specific installation location get factored in?

-At the beginning of the solar project, the specific house or installation location is put through a rigorous design and engineering processes where the roof pitch, azimuth, average wind speeds, and snow loads are all taken into account specifically for that location.
-These factors are analyzed in order to assure both your contractor and SunPower that your system will withstand the conditions of your specific area.
+At the beginning of the solar project, the specific house or installation location is put through a rigorous design and engineering process where the roof pitch, azimuth, average wind speeds, and snow loads are all taken into account specifically for that location.
+We analyze these factors in order to assure both you and SunPower that your system will withstand the conditions of your specific area.